nshitolay/cse-15l-lab-reports/lab3.md

 # Commmand 1 - "grep -r -l"
-The first command is grep -r -l.
 This command displays a list of filenames with the given pattern.

 **Example 1:**
 `grep -r -l "spaghetti" written_2`